jbloomlab/SARS-CoV-2-RBD_B.1.351/results/summary/counts_to_scores.md

 </table>

-Compute the escape scores for variants of the primary target and classify the variants, then compute escape scores for homologs:
+Compute the escape scores for variants of the primary target and classify the variants:

 ```python